polm/deltos/README.md

 Deltos is a tool for managing personal information.

+# Getting started

+Make sure `bin/deltos` is in your path.
+Set `DELTOS_HOME` if `~/.deltos` is not OK for some reason.
+Then:

+    deltos init
+    deltos post

+Write a post.
+The header is just YAML, so feel free to add fields.
+Write a little note and put some tags in the `tags` field, comma separated.
+Then close your editor.

+Now try this:

+    deltos search-tag my-tag # search-tag can be shortened to "stag"

+That should print out some uuids.
+That may not look very useful, but with a little piping...

+    deltos stag top-page | head -n 1 | deltos render > index.html
+    deltos stag published | head -n 5 | deltos render-log > blog.html

+And there you have a little website for yourself.

+# What Deltos Is

+Deltos is a system for personal information management that I made for myself.

+I like wikis, but setting them up can be tedious.
+Running a DB is a hassle, and I want to be able to use my own text editor.
+Even if a wiki uses flat files there are still issues.

+- Unicode support is typically mediocre
+- Thinking up titles is hard
+- Links break and chaos is unleashed when titles change

+There are downsides to using uuid keys, but I realized I don't really care about them.
+The most important thing is **I want to start writing just by pushing a button.** The next most important thing is **I want to find what I've written before**.
+Tags, rich metadata, and files that work with the tools I'm used to (grep and so on) seemed like the best way to do that.

+A secondary goal is the ability to dump documents to HTML so as to share them more easily.
+You are encouraged to rip that bit out and replace it with something that fits your needs.

 # Basic Idea

 You create a note.
 A note probably has a title, has tags, and has a Body, which